PaddlePaddle/docs/doc/fluid/install/compile/compile_CentOS_en.md

 Congratulations, now that you have successfully installed PaddlePaddle using Docker, you only need to run PaddlePaddle after entering the Docker container.
 For more Docker usage, please refer to the [official Docker documentation](https://docs.docker.com/).

 > Note: In order to reduce the size, `vim` is not installed in PaddlePaddle Docker image by default.
-You can edit the code in the container after executing `apt-get install -y vim` in the container.
+You can edit the code in the container after executing `apt-get update && apt-get install -y vim` in the container.

 <a name="ct_source"></a>
 ### **Local compilation**